Roxy Music: First two studio albums (1972–1973)

 During the first half of 1972, bassist Graham Simpson became increasingly withdrawn and uncommunicative, which led to his leaving the band almost immediately after the recording of the debut album.
 From this point on, the bassist position in Roxy Music would be unstable, with Peter Paul, Rik Kenton, John Porter, John Gustafson, Sal Maida, John Wetton and Rick Wills all passing in and out of the band over the next four years.

 To bring more attention to their studio album, Roxy Music decided to record and release a single.
 Their debut single was "Virginia Plain", which scored No. 4 on the UK singles chart.
 The band's eclectic visual image, captured in their debut performance on the BBC's Top of the Pops, became a cornerstone for the glam trend in the UK.
 The success of the single caused a renewed interest in the album.

 Roxy Music's second album, For Your Pleasure, was released in March 1973.
 It marked the beginning of the band's long, successful collaboration with producer Chris Thomas, who worked on all of the group's classic albums and singles in the 1970s.
-The album was promoted with the non-album single "Pyjamarama"; no album track was released as a single.
+The album was promoted with the non-album single "Pyjamarama".
 At the time Ferry was dating French model Amanda Lear; she was photographed with a black jaguar for the front cover of the album, while Ferry appears on the back cover as a dapper chauffeur standing behind a limousine.